davclark/edx-documentation/en_us/install_operations/source/devstack/install_devstack.rst

    Your password is needed so that NFS can be set up to allow users to access code directories directly from your computer.

-When you have completed these steps, see :ref:`Running the edX Developer Stack` to begin using Devstack.
+When you have completed these steps, see :ref:`Running the Open edX Developer Stack` to begin using Devstack.

 *****************************************